Ape108/Dojo-PWA/README.md

 ## Features

 - **Progressive Web App:** Installable on desktop and mobile, with offline support.
+- **Dynamic "Belt Rack" Dashboard:** A visually engaging main menu for belt selection.
+- **Dynamic Color Theming:** The UI automatically adapts to the selected belt's color scheme.
 - **Belt-by-Belt Curriculum:** Organized by belt rank, from beginner to advanced.
 - **Interactive Flashcards:** Practice techniques in browse and randomized quiz modes.
 - **Embedded PDF Manuals:** View official belt manuals directly in the app.